YaN9-Y/D4/README.md

 ```

 ### 2. Testing
-1)Prepair the testing datasets following the operations in the Dataset part.
+1)Prepare the testing datasets following the operations in the Dataset part.
 2)Put the trained weight in the checkpoint folder
 2)Add a config file 'config.yml' in your checkpoints folder.
-We provide a example checkpoints folder and config file in `./checkpoints/test_example`
+We provide an example checkpoints folder and config file in `./checkpoints/test_example`
 3)Test the model, for example:
 ```
 python test.py --model 1 --checkpoints ./checkpoints/test_example